Lake Nojiri, Nojiriko: Explore The Heart of Japan

 Ben Hills in the Sydney Morning Herald

-Nojiri Lake webcams
+Nojiri Lake webcam

 More Myoko and Nagano webcams here